raygun101/MarkupKit/README.md

 If the scroll view is in paging mode, the property returns the index of the current page.
 Otherwise, it returns 0.

 ### UITableView
-MarkuptKit adds the following instance methods to the `UITableView` class.
+MarkupKit adds the following instance methods to the `UITableView` class.
 These methods are added to `UITableView` primarily so casting is not required when using an `LMTableView` instance with `UITableViewController`:

     - (NSString *)nameForSection:(NSInteger)section;
     - (NSInteger)sectionWithName:(NSString *)name;